In this lesson we will learn how matter can be categorised based on the subunits making it up, and how this affects the separability of substances.

 - Compounds are substances that are made up of subunits containing more than one type of atom.

 - Examples of compounds include: water, which is made up of molecules containing hydrogen and oxygen atoms; carbon dioxide, which is made up of molecules containing carbon and oxygen atoms; and sodium chloride (salt), which is made up of subunits containing sodium and chlorine atoms.

-Water, carbon dioxide and salt are each made up of subunits containing more than one type of atom, therefore they are compounds.
+Water, carbon dioxide and sodium chloride are each made up of subunits containing more than one type of atom; therefore, they are compounds.